strimzi/strimzi.github.io/quickstarts/kind/index.md

 Kind requires a running Docker Daemon.
 There are different Docker options depending on your host platform.
 You can follow the instructions [here](https://docs.docker.com/get-docker/).

-You'll also need `kubectl` binary, which you can get by following the instruction [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
+You'll also need `kubectl` binary, which you can get by following the instructions [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/).

 Once you have all the binaries installed, and a Docker daemon running, make sure everything works: